10 Best ITDR Tools: Complete Identity Threat Detection and Response Guide

 Overview: Cloud-native identity security from the IAM leader

-Okta extended their identity platform to include threat detection.
-Identity Threat Protection monitors authentication patterns and detects account compromise in real-time.
+Okta added threat detection to their identity platform.
+Identity Threat Protection monitors authentication patterns and detects account compromise as it happens.

 Key Strengths:

 Considerations: Focused on cloud identities.
-Organizations with significant on-premises AD need additional coverage.
+If you have large on-premises AD deployments, you’ll need additional coverage.

 Best For: Cloud-first organizations using Okta for IAM